FusionDLS/FusionDLS/tests/test_files/README.md

-# G-EQDSK Test Files
+# Test Files

-These files have been taken from [hypnotoad](https://github.com/boutproject/hypnotoad), which is licensed under GPL-3.0.
+G-EQDSK files have been taken from [hypnotoad](https://github.com/boutproject/hypnotoad), which is licensed under GPL-3.0.
 These files are for testing purposes only, and must not be included with any published source distribution.
 Copyright notice follows: